Al Smith FICFor

 Barbara is Head of Arboricultural Services at Westminster City Council and has worked for Westminster since 2002.
 She has more than 25 years’ experience as an arboriculturist and has a BSc honours degree in ecology, the RFS professional diploma in arboriculture, is a chartered town planner and is a member of the Royal Town Planning Institute.
 She is currently Chair of the London Tree Officers Association.
 During her time as an LTOA member she has been an active contributor to many working parties, publications and initiatives on behalf of the LTOA, in particular in relation to canopy cover, tree legislation and policy, planning and development and diversity and inclusion.

 Imogen started out in the arboricultural industry in 1999 carrying out practical tree work, she joined at Norwich City Council in 2005 after completed a FDSc in Arboriculture at Myerscough college.
-Starting as an Arboricultural technician progressing to Arboricultural officer and then Lead arboricultural officer in 2015, she line manages a team of 4 and oversees the practical management of trees in Norwich as well as delivering the arboricultural side of the planning function.
-She and has been an active member of NATO since 2005 and became a director in 2010.
-She is keen to see greater collaboration across the industry and has keen interest in urban greening, in particular successfully establishing trees in our historic towns and cities.
+Starting as an Arboricultural technician progressing to Arboricultural officer and then Lead arboricultural officer in 2015.
+She now works across a large area in the county of Norfolk and the Norwich fringe delivering the arboricultural side of the planning function.

 Richard has been a Trees and Woodlands Officer in Croydon since 1994, on leaving school he joined Croydon Councils tree gang working as a grounds man and progressing to a climber.
 He attended the Cumbrian College of Agriculture and Forestry in 1985 on the BTEC course spending a year working on the West Coast of Scotland in production Forestry realising that working in an outdoor cellulose factory was not for him he took a job back at Croydon Council as a Tree Planting Coordinator.
 He organised an extensive replanting programme after the 1987 “Hurricane”.
 Richard them moved on to being the tree officer for St Albans District Council in 1989 and stayed there for five years returning to Croydon in 1994.
 He gained his AA Tec Cert in 1994.
 Richard is keen on woodland management having been instrumental in Croydon Woodland management work he recognise the importance of Trees and Woodlands Officers role and that it is not all about the trees but about people too.
 He has been on the LTOA Executive Committee since 2007.